hack-the-crisis-web/htc-web/src/pages/index.md

     ctaLink: 'https://theglobalhack.devpost.com/'
     image: /img/step3-8516109b837803b7af26dccbf7f194fd.png
     isActive: true
-  - title: Start hacking
+  - title: Hack of our lives
     textContent: >-
       Your team will be assigned a Slack channel on April 9 to be assisted via.
       Log on and hack away!
 These extremely intense hours may change the world!
-    ctaText: Hack of our lifetime!
+    ctaText: Start hacking
     ctaLink: 'https://theglobalhack.slack.com/'
     image: /img/joinus.png
     isActive: false